gazeldx/db_admin/README.md

 A gem based on [Sinatra](https://github.com/sinatra/sinatra) and [Sequel](https://github.com/jeremyevans/sequel).
 You can use it to manage multiple databases at the same time.

-Rails user can also use it because it is just a gem.
+For Rails user, this gem will treat `./config/database.yml` as database configuration file.

 Here are some demo pictures.

 ![Demo home](./lib/public/demo_home.png)